Skip to main content

 How it works

-When you run dbt Core commands using synq-dbt inside Airflow tasks, SYNQ automatically captures the Airflow execution context and links it to your dbt models.
+When you run dbt Core commands using synq-dbt inside Airflow tasks, the Airflow execution context is automatically captured and linked to your dbt models.
 This creates a bidirectional connection between your orchestration layer and data models.
 What you get:

 • Model → Airflow: See which Airflow tasks executed each dbt model, with DAG and task information on model pages